merlab-uw/Klone/Part2.HowToUseSingularities.md

 singularity pull shub://TomHarrop/singularity-containers:vcftools_0.1.16

 ```
 Congratulations!
 You have downloaded the *VCFtools* singularity to Klone.
+You have saved it to the directory /gscratch/merlab/singularity_sif and it has this file name: singularity-containers_vcftools_0.1.16.sif

 ## Step 3.
 Use the VCFTools singularity

 To use the singularity you just downloaded, log into a Klone terminal and navigate to your personal gscratch directory on Klone (/gscratch/merlab/<username>).
-For example, my directory is:
+For example, my directory is /gscratch/merlab/elpetrou, so this is how I nanavigate to it:

 ```
 cd /gscratch/merlab/elpetrou